2025 King County Executive election

-The 2025 King County Executive election will be held in King County, Washington during the 2025 United States general election.
+The 2025 King County Executive election was held in King County, Washington during the 2025 United States general election.
 Former County Executive Dow Constantine announced in November 2024 that he would not seek re-election.
 He was then replaced by interim County Executive Shannon Braddock upon his appointment as CEO of Sound Transit.
 On November 7, The Seattle Times projected King County Councilmember Girmay Zahilay to win the election, making him the youngest person to ever hold the position.

 Background

 The election will be held in 2025, and will be the last King County Executive election to be held in an odd-numbered year.
 In 2022, a King County charter amendment was passed that moved elections of several offices, including county executive, to even-numbered years.
 This means that starting after this election, the Executive will be elected in even-numbered years, starting in 2028.
 Therefore, this election will be to serve out a three year term instead of the normal four year term.

 Incumbent Dow Constantine was first elected in 2009 and had served four terms since.
 He announced on November 12, 2024 that he would not seek re-election.
 The Sound Transit board of directors, of which Constantine was a member, announced his appointment as Chief Executive Officer in March 2025.
 He was replaced as County Executive by Deputy Executive Shannon Braddock until the seat could be filled in the regularly scheduled November 2025 General Election.